Symmetric group characters as symmetric functions

-as a symbol representing the eigenvalues of a permutation matrix of a $k$-cycle.
+denote the set of eigenvalues of a permutation matrix of a $k$-cycle.
 Then for any partition $\mu$, let

 be the multiset of eigenvalues of a permutation matrix with cycle structure $\mu$.
 We will evaluate symmetric functions at these eigenvalues.
-The notation $f[\Xi_\mu]$ represents taking the element $f \in Sym$ and replacing $p_k$ in $f$ with $x_1^k + x_2^k + \cdots + x_{|\mu|}^k$ and then replacing the variables $x_i$ with the values in $\Xi_\mu$. \end{subsection} \end{section}
+The notation $f[\Xi_\mu]$ represents the complex number we obtain when we take $f \in Sym$ and replace $p_k$ in $f$ with $x_1^k + x_2^k + \cdots + x_{|\mu|}^k$ and then replacing the variables $x_i$ with the values in $\Xi_\mu$. \end{subsection} \end{section}

-\begin{section}{Symmetric group character bases of the symmetric functions} We have relegated a large part of the necessary buildup of these symmetric function bases to two appendices in Section \ref{sec:specializations} and \ref{sec:rootsofunity}.
-It is not that the results in those sections are not interesting, it is just that their presentation detracts from the main goal of this paper, which is to introduce the {\it induced trivial character basis}, $\{ \hht_\lambda\}$, and the {\it irreducible character basis}, $\{\st_\lambda\}$.
-The evaluations of these families of symmetric functions at roots of unity (the eigenvalues of a permutation matrix) will be the values of characters.
+\begin{section}{Symmetric group character bases of the symmetric functions} In this section we introduce two new (in-homogeneous) bases of the ring of symmetric functions, $\{\hht_\la\}$ and $\{\st_\la\}$.
+The evaluations of these families of symmetric functions at roots of unity (the eigenvalues of a permutation matrix) will be the values of characters of the symmetric group.
+We have relegated a large part of the necessary buildup of these symmetric function bases to two appendices in Section \ref{sec:specializations} and \ref{sec:rootsofunity}.
+The reason for this is that it will make more clear the goals of this paper which are the introduction of these symmetric functions and the study of their properties.
+In Section \ref{sec:specializations}, we prove the following fundamental result.